 - Fixed monthly payments: Personal loans generally have fixed interest rates, which means your monthly payments will stay the same throughout the life of the loan.

-- Options for poor or fair credit: While many personal loan lenders require good to excellent credit, there are others that offer personal loans for bad credit.
+- Options for poor or fair credit: While many personal loan lenders require good-to-excellent credit, others do offer personal loans for bad credit.

 Cons of personal loans

 - Might come with fees: Some lenders charge fees on personal loans, such as origination or late fees.
 This can add to your overall loan cost.

 - Can have larger payments: Depending on your repayment terms, you might end up with higher monthly payments on a personal loan compared to a credit card.
 Before you sign for a loan, be sure your new payments will fit comfortably into your budget.